microsoft/fluentui/packages/web-components/README.md

 ## Testing

-When testing locally, start the dev server and in a separate terminal window, run `yarn test` within the web-components folder.
+When testing locally, start the dev server and in a separate terminal window, run `yarn test:dev` within the web-components folder.